Minnesota Legal Age Of Consent (Legal Age for Consensual Sex)

-If you engage in sexual activity with a minor who is under the Minnesota Age of Consent of 16, you can be prosecuted under Minnesota sexual abuse laws and charged with crimes ranging from sexual assault to first degree rape, regardless of whether or not the sexual acts were consensual.
-Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender.
+If you engage in sexual activity with a minor who is under the Minnesota Age of Consent of 18, you can be prosecuted under Minnesota sexual abuse laws and charged with crimes ranging from sexual assault or statutory rape to first degree rape, regardless of whether or not the sexual acts were consensual.
+Depending on the charges, conviction can carry penalties ranging from one to fifty years in prison and registration as a sex offender .

 What happens if I travel to a state where the Age of Consent is lower?

 In most states, the travel or transportation of a minor over state lines with the intention of engaging in sexual activity is in itself a severe misdemeanor or felony.
 As a result, it is generally not possible to evade a state's age of consent rules by travelling to a different state.

 Need more information?
 Find data on the age of consent in other states.